jdblischak/r-intermediate-altmetrics/19-ggplot2-themes.md

 ### Modifying the legend

 In theory, every aspect of the plot can be modified.
-But memorizing how to control every feature of the plot is not worth the effect.
+But memorizing how to control every feature of the plot is not worth the effort.
 It can be quite complex, and you are likely only going to need to make a few changes.
 Because ggplot2 is so popular, there are many online resources explaining how to accomplish specific tasks.